-Extraordinary Professor, Music Industry Studies
+Extraordinary Professor, Vision & Purpose Officer, Music Industry Studies

 Professor and artist manager Billy O’Connell began his music career in 1985, immersed in the Los Angeles rock and after-hours club scene.
 In 1986, he was named Talent Coordinator for the pioneering MTV alternative music series, “The Cutting Edge.”
 His talent for bringing previously unknown music to a mainstream American viewing audience propelled his career in the music industry; the following year, Billy was tapped by Warner Brothers to serve as label manager for their subsidiary, Sire Records.
 At Sire, Billy worked as an advocate for his roster of artists, including Lou Reed, The Ramones, The Replacements, Throwing Muses, The Smiths, and Talking Heads.
 In 1989, Billy left Sire to begin a career in artist management, managing previous Sire act Throwing Muses, along with Pixies and D. Sardy’s Barkmarket.